pprofili-contrast/WebGoat.NET/README.md

-# Webgoat.Net
+# Webgoat.NET

-Forked from https://github.com/jerryhoff/WebGoat.NET and changes made to run this as an Azure App Service with 'MySql in App'.
+Forked from https://github.com/jerryhoff/WebGoat.NET with changes to run as an Azure App Service with 'MySql in App'.

 ## Azure App Service